Skip to Content

 An Overview of the Problem

-Billions of people around the globe claim to be Christians.
-It's not surprising then that Christianity is one of the most popular religions in the world.
-There's just one problem: while many of us are eager to identify as Christians, we seem to have a lot of trouble agreeing on what we believe.
+Billions of people around the globe claim to be Christians, but there's one little problem: while many of us are eager to identify as Christians, we seem to have a lot of trouble agreeing on what Christianity actually teaches.
+Making this more confusing is that the overwhelming majority of Christian groups claim to base their doctrines on what they've read from the Holy Bible.

-The strange thing about this is the majority of Christian groups claim their doctrines come from the Holy Scriptures.
-But this doesn't make sense - if we're all using the same source material, shouldn't we be coming to the same (or at least similar) conclusions?
+I don't know about you, but this doesn't make sense to me - if everyone is using the same source material, shouldn't we be coming to the same (or at least similar) conclusions?

 Serious Questions for Any Christian